How old was Joshua when he entered the Promised Land?

-The answer to Joshua’s age at the time he entered Canaan, the Jewish Promised Land, is found by comparing passages in the books of Numbers and Joshua.
-However, passages from Exodus and Deuteronomy are also considered.
+Joshua’s age at the time Israel crossed the Jordan River and entered the Promised Land is found by comparing passages in the books of Numbers, Deuteronomy, Joshua and Exodus.

 Moses was eighty years old and Aaron eighty-three, when they spoke to Pharaoh.
 Exodus 7:7 (NASB)

 Exodus 13-14 describes Israel’s exodus from Egypt and the beginning of their journey to the Promised Land.
 The Israelites had difficult times as the million or more people moved through the desert toward Canaan.
-As a result they had many complaints.
-Their complaints were many and are described in Exodus 15-17.
+As a result, they had many complaints.
+Their complaints are described in Exodus 15-17.

-Numbers 1:1 gives us a date marker of the first month of the second year after the Israelites left Egypt.
+Numbers 1:1 gives us a date marker of the second month of the second year after the Israelites left Egypt.

 Then the Lord spoke to Moses in the wilderness of Sinai, in the tent of meeting, on the first of the second month, in the second year after they had come out of the land of Egypt, saying . . .
 Numbers 1:1 (NASB)